Piggy Logo

 eks.amazonaws.com/role-arn: ${your-role-arn}

-Note: in standalone mode, piggy-env talks directly to AWS secret manager without talking to Kubernetes API or piggy-webhooks.
-The secrets is fully protected by AWS role permissions.
+Note: In standalone mode, piggy-env talks directly to the AWS Secrets Manager without communicating with the Kubernetes API or Piggy Webhooks.
+The secrets are fully protected by AWS IAM role permissions.

 How does it work